civicrm/civicrm-dev-docs/docs/extensions/lifecycle.md

 # Extension Life cycle

 !!! tip "Abandoned Extension Process"
     Are you looking for information on the process handling abandoned extensions for CiviCRM?
-    The current process that the CiviCRM community use for handling abandoned or unmaintained extensions is [documented on GitLab](https://lab.civicrm.org/extensions/extensions-directory/wikis/extension-maintainer-transfer-process).
+See [Abandoned Extensions](#abandoned-extensions).

-This document describes the process of publishing extensions within the CiviCRM ecosystem.
+This document describes the process of publishing extensions within the CiviCRM ecosystem and reporting abandoned extensions.

 ## Background